sitthykun/smilelog/README.md

 ### Disable print out
 The most feature developer guy needs.\
-It will disable only the index that we set in the disable list.
+It will disable only the index that we set in disable list.
 ##### Note:
 console and log object are not related each other.